YBBBB-C/GDELT-data-4language-specific-M/README.md

 # GDELT-data-4language-specific-M
 pre dataset buiding work for MISCADA dissertation with OW. parallel news data in 4 target languages (en, spa, zh, er) selected from GDELT database gkg, events, and mentions which allow Google BigQuery to manipulate

+## 5.28

+Based on the completed data acquisition, I have obtained four cleaned datasets:
+1. es7k5_with_content.csv
+2. ar7k5_with_clean_content.csv
+3. en7k5_with_clean_content.csv
+4. zh7k5_with_clean_content.csv.
+ The next steps involve generating semantic embeddings and evaluating cross-lingual similarity.
+I plan to use the XLM-RoBERTa Base model (from sentence-transformers) for its robust multilingual capabilities across 100+ languages, suitable for sentence-level embeddings.

+·Planned Workflow:
+1. Embedding Generation:
+Load each dataset (Chinese, English, Spanish, Arabic).
+Use sentence-transformers/xlm-r-bert-base-nli-stsb-mean-tokens to encode news content into embeddings.
+2. Semantic Similarity Measurement:
+Compute cosine similarity between embeddings across languages.
+Test case: Select a Chinese news article, find the most similar Spanish article, and manually verify semantic alignment.
+Reverse test: Start with an Arabic article and identify the closest English article.
+3. Validation Experiments (plan）:
+E1: Rank top-5 similar Chinese-Spanish article pairs by embedding similarity and manually assess content similarity.
+E2: Check if articles with shared themes (e.g., “stock market decline”) cluster closely across languages in the embedding space. --KNN
+E3: Compare XLM-RoBERTa Base results with LaBSE to evaluate consistency in language-agnostic semantic encoding.
+Per Prof. Philip’s advice: “Encode articles from different languages and check if they land near each other in vector space.”
+This suggests directly encoding all articles, measuring embedding proximity, and validating semantic similarity by reviewing original content.

+Next
+Implement embedding generation with XLM-RoBERTa **Base**.
+Conduct similarity tests and validation experiments.
+Prepare findings for discussion, focusing on whether embeddings capture language-agnostic semantics.

+4.5秒
+How can Grok help?

 ## 5.7，5.14